sematext/docs/docs/monitoring/spm-faq.md

 A single agent monitoring 24/7 will end up being ~ $25/month.
 If you run another agent on another server it will be 2 x ~ $25/mo.

-### How do you bill for Docker container monitoring?
+### How do you bill for container monitoring?

-Docker monitoring is based on the base price and per-container price.
-The base price includes monitoring of a Docker host and free monitoring of up to N containers.
+Container monitoring is based on the base price and per-container price.
+The base price includes monitoring of a container host and free monitoring of up to N containers.
 Per-container price is applied only if you run more than N containers per host.
 The number of containers per host is averaged for the whole account.
 The base price and the number of containers included in it depends on the plan.
-Note that monitoring of Docker host and containers is independent of monitoring of applications you run in those containers.
+Note that monitoring of container host and containers is independent of monitoring of applications you run in those containers.
 Containerized applications monitored by Sematext are metered as separate hosts.
 In other words, whether the monitored application is running in a container or in a VM or directly on a server or in a public cloud instance is the same as far as metering and billing is concerned.
 For plans and price details see <https://sematext.com/spm/pricing>.

+Containers are monitored and charged through Infra Apps which can also monitor your bare-metal servers and virtual machines.

 ### Which credit cards are accepted?